cosmos/cosmos-sdk/cosmovisor/README.md

 .gaiad
 ├── config
 ├── data
-└── supervisor
+└── cosmovisor
 ```

 ## Usage

 Basic Usage:

-* The admin is responsible for installing the `supervisor` and setting it as a eg. systemd service to auto-restart, along with proper environmental variables
+* The admin is responsible for installing the `cosmovisor` and setting it as a eg. systemd service to auto-restart, along with proper environmental variables
 * The admin is responsible for installing the `genesis` folder manually
-* The `supervisor` will set the `current` link to point to `genesis` at first start (when no `current` link exists)
+* The `cosmovisor` will set the `current` link to point to `genesis` at first start (when no `current` link exists)
 * The admin is (generally) responsible for installing the `upgrades/<name>` folders manually
-* The `supervisor` handles switching over the binaries at the correct points, so the admin can prepare days in advance and relax at upgrade time
+* The `cosmovisor` handles switching over the binaries at the correct points, so the admin can prepare days in advance and relax at upgrade time

-Note that chains that wish to support upgrades may package up a genesis `supervisor` tar file with this info, just as they
+Note that chains that wish to support upgrades may package up a genesis `cosmovisor` tar file with this info, just as they
 prepare the genesis binary tar file.
 In fact, they may offer a tar file will all upgrades up to current point for easy download
 for those who wish to sync a fullnode from start.